-I thought it’s been a while since I last tackled an Investing in Yourself subject, so for today I chose one that I really feel strongly about: fitness!
-I’m a huge advocate of working out often and keeping your body strong and fit.
-It’s absolutely amazing to know that your body has the ability to carry you through anything you throw at it, but for this you also need to take care of it.
-And working out is one of the best ways to give your body what it needs, rid it of toxins and ensure it stays a well-oiled, properly functioning machine for a long time.
+I thought it’s been a while since I last tackled an Investing in Yourself subject.
+So for today I chose one that I really feel strongly about: fitness!
+I’m a huge advocate of working out often, and of keeping your body strong and fit.
+It’s absolutely amazing to know that your body has the ability to carry you through anything you throw at it.
+But to keep it in optimal functioning shape, you also need to take care of it.
+And working out is one of the best ways to give your body what it needs!
+It rids it of toxins and ensures it stays a well-oiled, properly functioning machine for a long time.

-But with all the benefits of exercising, we all know that as a whole, we are not getting enough done.
+Still, with all the benefits of exercising, we all know that as a whole, we are not getting enough done.
 Many of us lead mostly sedentary lifestyles that impact our health and body functions in a negative way.
-It’s become way to easy to postpone an workout, skip that extra rep or find basically anything else to do instead of practicing a sport.
+It’s become way too easy to postpone an workout, skip that extra rep or find basically anything else to do.
 We dismiss the importance of breaking a sweat, clearing our mind and boosting our mood through physical activity.
-Which is why I’ve decided to tackle 5 of the most commonly used excuses when it comes to skipping a workout, and give you the motivation to skip your excuses instead.
+Which is why I’ve decided to tackle 5 most commonly used excuses when it comes to skipping a workout And instead, give you the motivation to skip your excuses!

 And number one is: